grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 };
 ```

+The dsp object is central to the Faust architecture design:

++ `getNumInputs`, `getNumOutputs` provides information about the signal processor,
++ `buildUserInterface` creates the user interface using a given UI class object (see later),
++ `init` (aned some more specialized methods like `instanceInit`, `instanceConstants`, etc.) is called to initialize the dsp object with a given sampling rate, typically obtained from the audio architecture,
++ `compute` is called by the audio architecture to execute the actual audio processing.
+It takes as a `count` number of samples to process, `inputs` and `outputs` arrays of non-interleaved float/double samples, to be allocated and handled by the audio driver with the required dsp input and ouputs channels (as given by  `getNumInputs` and `getNumOutputs`).

+(note that `FAUSTFLOAT` label is typically defined to be the actual type of sample: either float or double using `#define FAUSTFLOAT float` in the code for instance).

 For a given compiled DSP program, the compiler will generate a `mydsp` subclass of `dsp` and fill the different methods (the actual name can be changed using the `-cn` option).
 For dynamic code producing backends like the LLVM IR, SOUL or the Interpreter ones, the actual code (an LLVM module, a SOUL module or C++ class, or a bytecode stream) is actually wrapped by some additional C++ code glue, to finally produces  a `llvm_dsp` typed object (defined in the [llvm-dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/llvm-dsp.h) file), a `soulpatch_dsp`  typed object (defined in the [soulpatch-dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/soulpatch-dsp.h) file) or an `interpreter_dsp` typed object (defined in [interpreter-dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/interpreter-dsp.h) file), ready to be used  with the `UI` and `audio`  C++ classes (like the C++ generated class).
 See the following class diagram:

 <img src="architectures/img/DSPHierarchy.png" class="mx-auto d-block" width="85%">